northox/stupid-password/README.md

 It provides a simple way of preventing user from using easy to guess/bruteforce passwords by implementing the following password requirements:

 * at least 8 characters; AND
-* at least four charsets (i.e. uppsercase, lowercase, numeric and special charactere); AND
+* at least four charsets (i.e. uppsercase, lowercase, numeric and special characters); AND
-* the supplied password is extrapolate in 1337 speak encoding (e.g. admin = @dm1n (a=@, i=1)); AND
+* the supplied password is extrapolated to 1337 speak encoding (e.g. admin = @dm1n (a=@, i=1)); AND
-    * most not match common weak passwords obtained by analysing the latest compromised password databases (stratfor, sony, phpbb, myspace); AND
+    * must not match common weak passwords obtained by analysing the latest compromised password databases (stratfor, sony, phpbb, myspace); AND
-    * most not be derived by the environmental context (e.g. the name of the company, the name of the application, the name of the site, the username, etc).
+    * must not be derived by the environmental context (e.g. the name of the company, the name of the application, the name of the site, the username, etc).

 # 1337 speak conversion